 Add its ambience, layout and retail mix and numerous eateries, East End becomes a magnet.
 I know of interstate and overseas visitors who attend these events, patronise the East End and think that the locals are so lucky to have it.

 Those who take part at these events are known to do recurring yearly bookings of accommodation and restaurant group bookings.
-Similar to recurring bookings to popular ski resorts and chalets in the Snowy Mountains.
+Similar to recurring bookings to popular ski resorts and chalets in the Snowy Mountains where if you fail to book ahead, your usual preferred venue is gone.

 They do not want to miss out during peak season.
 Motor racing events especially where there is a large support crew of mechanics and engineers.
 Another lot are those involved in the Fringe Festival and they need to set up stage and props.